anissakhan/731-Project-3-Khan/README.md

 ### Scope

 The datasets used in this project (linked below) contain movie review data from MovieLens, a movie recommendation service.
-The purpose of this project is to use a clustering model to find pockets of similar datapoints that can then be used to recommend movies to similar users.
+The purpose of this project is to use clustering models to find pockets of similar datapoints that can then be used to recommend movies to similar users.

 ### Results